microsoft/generative-ai-for-beginners/02-exploring-and-comparing-different-llms/README.md

 Image source: [Essential Guide to Foundation Models and Large Language Models | by Babar M Bhatti | Medium ](https://thebabar.medium.com/essential-guide-to-foundation-models-and-large-language-models-27dab58f7404)

 To further clarify this distinction, let’s take ChatGPT as an example.
 To build the first version of ChatGPT, a model called GPT-3.5 served as the foundation model.
-This means that OpenAI used some chat-specific data to create a tuned version of GPT-3.5 that was specialized in performing well in conversational scenarios, such as chat bots.
+This means that OpenAI used some chat-specific data to create a tuned version of GPT-3.5 that was specialized in performing well in conversational scenarios, such as chatbots.

 ![Foundation Model](./images/Multimodal.png)